-Note
+Note -

-floating-point model that supports exceptions.
-In Arm Compiler 6 enabled by the armclang command-line option -ffp-mode=full.
+etionality requires a floating-point model that supports exceptions.
+In Arm Compiler 6 default, and can be enabled by the armclang command-line option -ffp-mode=full.

 C99 defines these functions as follows:

-void fegetenv(fenv_t envp);
+void fegetenv(f env_t envp);

-void fesetenv(const fenv_t envp o);
+void fesetenv(c onst fenv_t envp);

-rrent state of the floating-point environment into the fenv_t action restores the environment from the variable provided.
+Inction stores the current state of the floating-point environment into the fenv_t The fesetenv() function restores the environment from the variable provided.

-Like fesetexceptflag(), fesetenv() trapped exceptions.) does not call trap handlers when it sets the sticky flags for
+Like fesetexcept trapped exceptions flag(), fesetenv() does not call trap handlers when it sets the sticky flags for .

-Related reference
+Related references

-3.2.2 C99-compatible functions for con atrolling the Arm® floating-point environment on page 3-118
+3.2.2 C99-compati ble functions for controlling the Arm® floating-point environment on page 3-118

-ctions for temporarily disabling e xceptions
+ctions for tempo rarily disabling exceptions

-The feholdexcept and feupdateenv f functions let you temporarily disable exception trapping.
+The feholdexcept and feupdateenv functions let you temporarily disable exception trapping.

-Note
+•

-The Arm Compiler toolchain does not s support floating-point exception trapping for AArch64 targets.
+toolchain does not support floating-point exception trapping for AArch64 targets.

-Note
+Note -

-floating-point model that supports exceptions.
-In Arm Compiler 6 enabled by the armclang command-line option -ffp-mode=full.
+etionality requires a floating-point model that supports exceptions.
+In Arm Compiler 6 default, and can be enabled by the armclang command-line option -ffp-mode=full.

-, , xception traps when executing code that might cause exceptions. bed exceptions are using the Arm default behavior.
-The default is plication.
+This is useful when you avoid risking exception traps when executing code that might cause exceptions. n, for example, trapped exceptions are using the Arm default behavior.
+The default is and terminate the application.

-int feholdexcept(fenv_t envp);
+int feholdexcep t(fenv_t envp);

-void feupdateenv(const fenv_t e envp);
+void feupdateen v(const fenv_t envp);

-provided, sets all exceptions to be untra execute code that might cause unwante are cleared.
-Then you can call feupdat necessary.
-For example, suppose you have ne current floating-point environment in the fenv_t variable apped, and clears all the exception sticky flags.
-You can then ed exceptions, and make sure the sticky flags for those exceptions env().
-This restores any exception traps and calls them if ave a function, frob(), that might cause the Underflow or Invalid exceptions are trapped).
-You are not interested in Underflow, but
+provided, sets all e execute code that r are cleared.
+Then y c() function saves the current floating-point environment in the fenv_t variable exceptions to be untrapped, and clears all the exception sticky flags.
+You can then night cause unwanted exceptions, and make sure the sticky flags for those exceptions you can call feupdateenv().
+This restores any exception traps and calls them if